 3. Will I need a porter if I have a guide?

 Yes, you will.
 Guides and porters are two different people who serve different purposes along the trek.
 During the winter, your body loses more energy due to surrounding cold.
 So more energy will be lost if you carry all the weight on your shoulders.

 Letting a porter carry your bag will mean that the amount of energy lost while trekking is quite low.
 If you are struck with altitude sickness, the fact that there is someone to carry your load will come as a much-needed relief.

 4. Do I need to carry extra clothing while trekking to EBC in December?

 Standard clothing while trekking to the Everest region is needed.
 This includes the base layer, intermediate insulation layer as well as the outermost layer.
 Also snow-proof down jackets as well as trousers will be something that you won’t be able to do without.

 The fact that there are chances of snow in this region in January means that a trekking pole will come in handy.
-For a detailed list of trekking gear, you can follow this link.

 5. Is a travel insurance while trekking in the Everest region in December recommended?

 Oh, Definitely.
 Travel Insurance is recommended all year round.
 It is a great way of getting immediate relief if you happen to be struck with altitude sickness along the way or your belongings are stolen.